 You will be surprised at how easy this recipe is to make as well as the colorful appearance when you use golden raisins with regular raisins.

-Serve this Rice pudding with Cooked Rice warm or cold!
+Serve this Pudding Rice warm or cold!

 This recipe will make 4 servings, so if you’re whipping this up for some guests you may want to double or triple up the recipe to make sure everyone can get a taste of this rice pudding.